-In the analysis and design of frame structures the real behaviour of beam-to-column connections are generally idealized either fully rigid or ideally pinned.
+It is customary in conventional analysis and design of steel and precast concrete frameworks to represent the actual joint behaviour by two extreme kinds of idealized models, i.e., the fully rigid joint model and the pinned joint model.
+The notions of either pinned or rigid joints are, however, simply extreme cases of true joint behaviour, and experimental investigations, many of which are referred to in (Jones et al. 1983), show clearly that actual joints exhibit characteristics over a wide spectrum between these extremes.
 The models with ideal connections simplify analysis procedure, but often cannot represent real structural behaviour.
 This discrepancy is reported in numerous experimental investigations of steel frames with different types of connections (Jones et al. 1983).
 The rigid connection idealization indicates that relative rotation of the connection does not exist and the end moment of the beam is entirely transferred to the columns.
 In contrast to the rigid connection assumption, the pinned connection idealization indicates that any restraint does exist for rotation of the connection and the connection moment is zero.
 Although these idealizations simplify the analysis and design process, the predicted response of the frame may be different from its real behaviour.
 Therefore, this idealization is not adequate as all types of connections are more or less, flexible or semi-rigid.
 It is proved by numerous experimental investigations that have been carried out in the past (Nethercot 1985, Davisson et al. 1987, Moree et al. 1993).
 The term semi-rigid is used to express the real connection behaviour.
-Therefore, beam-to-column connections in the analysis/design of steel frames should be described as semi-rigid connections.
+Therefore, beam-to-column connections in the analysis/design of steel and precast concrete frames should be described as semi-rigid connections.